Swiss Paraplegic Group

 The Swiss Paraplegic Group (SPG) is a global and unique network of services that provides for the comprehensive rehabilitation of people living with spinal cord injuries – from the scene of the accident or the diagnosis of a disease until the end of the patients’ lives.
-The SPG offers services in four key areas: Solidarity (Swiss Paraplegic Foundation, Benefactors’ Association, Hotel Sempachersee), medicine (Swiss Paraplegic Centre, ParaHelp, Sirmed), research (Swiss Paraplegic Research) and integration and lifelong assistance (Swiss Paraplegics Association, Orthotec).
+The SPG offers services in four key areas: Solidarity (Swiss Paraplegic Foundation, Benefactors’ Association, Hotel Sempachersee), Medicine (Swiss Paraplegic Centre, ParaHelp), Education, research, innovation (Swiss Paraplegic Research, Sirmed, Innovation Centre for Assistive Technology) and Integration and lifelong assistance (Swiss Paraplegics Association, Orthotec, Active Communication).
 Around 1,600 professionals and specialists from a variety of areas and disciplines work together closely to fulfil this core mission.

 We at the Swiss Paraplegic Group provide for the comprehensive treatment and rehabilitation of people living with spinal cord injuries, and help our patients to rediscover an autonomous way of life.

 Swiss Paraplegic Foundation (SPF)